Introduction

 The player moves in four directions (up, down, left, or right) and cannot pass through walls or boxes.

-The boxes are heavy.
-Boxes can only be pushed one square forward if directly in front of the player and the space directly beyond the box is free of obstacles (a wall or another box).
+Boxes are heavy and can only be pushed one square forward if directly in front of the player, and the space directly beyond the box is free of obstacles (a wall or another box).
 Boxes cannot be pulled or lifted, and only one can be pushed at a time.

 The puzzle is solved when all boxes are on storage locations.